Newspaper Page Text

 Cold Facts

-Dean Brawley, in his character
+Dean Brawley, in his character--

-atically scientific manner of
+: tically scientific manner of

-nalysis, shifted from field, to trac
+nalysis. histed from field, to trac

-ing the development of the Negro.
+ing the development of the Negro

 When he wound up he nau given

-birth #so strong convictions on the
+birth to strong convictions on the

 Negro question in virtually all his

-listeners.
-He made a thorough and
+listener: He made a thorough and

 consummate survey of the status